Aofei-Chang/MedHEval/readme.md

-# MedHEval: Benchmarking Hallucinations and Mitigation Strategies in Medical Large Vision-Language Models
+# 💭🤖 MedHEval: Benchmarking Hallucinations and Mitigation Strategies in Medical Large Vision-Language Models 🏥📊

 Welcome to the official repository for **MedHEval**, a benchmark designed to systematically evaluate hallucinations and mitigation strategies in Medical Large Vision-Language Models (Med-LVLMs).

+Sure!
+Here are a few versions of your paper title **with emojis**, depending on the tone you're going for:

+Let me know the vibe you're going for — academic but engaging, more fun, or minimal and sleek?
 ---

 ## Overview